DFXswiss/services/README.md

 - Sell: user wants to sell crypto
 - Convert: user wants to convert crypto

 If the user wants to sell or convert and automated login (see [user authentication](#user-authentication)) was used, the caller has to initiate the corresponding transaction, as the widget does not have the right to issue a transaction.
-The required information is provided on closing (see below);
+The `isComplete` field is set to `false` and the required information is provided on closing (see below).

 #### Standalone